David Rice Atchison: Border ruffians

 Charles Sumner, in the epic "Crimes Against Kansas" speech on May 19, 1856, exposed Atchison's role in the invasion, tortures, and killings in Kansas.
 Speaking in the flamboyant style he and others used, lacing his prose with references to Roman history, Sumner compared Atchison to Roman Senator Catiline, who betrayed his country in a plot to overthrow the existing order.
 For two days, Sumner listed crime, after crime, in detail, complete with documentation by newspapers and letters of the time, showing the tortures and violence by Atchison and his men.

-Two days later, Atchison gave his own speech, totally unaware as yet that he was exposed on Senate floor in such a fashion.
-Atchison's speech was to the Texas men he just met, hired and paid for, Atchison reveals in his speech, by "authorities in Washington".
-They are about to invade Lawrence Kansas.
+Two days later, Atchison gave his own speech, totally unaware that he had been exposed on the Senate floor in such a fashion.
+Atchison's speech was to the Texas men he had just met, hired, and paid for, Atchison reveals in his speech, by "authorities in Washington".
+They are about to invade Lawrence, Kansas.
 Atchison makes the men promise to kill and "draw blood," and boasts of his flag, which was red in color for "Southern Rights" and the color of blood.
 They would press "to blood" the spread of slavery into Kansas.
 He revealed in this speech that the immediate goal of the invasion was to stop the newspaper in Lawrence from publishing anti-slavery material.
 Atchison's men had made it a crime to publish anti-slavery newspapers in Kansas.

-Atchison made it clear the men are to kill and draw blood, told the men they will be "well paid," and encouraged them to plunder from the homes that they invaded.
+Atchison made it clear the men were to kill and draw blood, told the men they would be "well paid," and encouraged them to plunder from the homes that they invaded.
 That was after the hundreds of dozens of tortures and killings that Sumner had detailed in his Crimes Against Kansas speech.
 In other words, things were about to get much worse since Atchison had his hired men from Texas.

 Defeated for re-election

 Atchison's Senate term expired on March 3, 1855.
 He sought election to another term, but the Democrats in the Missouri legislature were split between him and Benton, while the Whig minority put forward their own man.
-No Senator was elected until January 1857, when James S. Green was chosen.
+No senator was elected until January 1857, when James S. Green was chosen.